faltincicek/faltincicek.github.io/_publications/2025-01-25-dimers-paper-4.md

 collection: publications
 category: manuscripts
 permalink: /publication/2025-01-25-dimers-paper-4
 excerpt: 'This is one of the two main papers of my PhD.
-Here we studied atomic wires made one atom at a time.'
+Here we studied atomic wires that were made one atom at a time.'
 date: 2025-01-25
 venue: 'Nanotechnology'
 paperurl: 'https://iopscience.iop.org/article/10.1088/1361-6528/adafae'